OBuskas/neuro21/README.md

 ## 🧠 About Neuro21

-Neuro21 is a **Web3 gamified platform** that empowers people with different neurodivergences to improve their treatment journey in an engaging and rewarding way.
+Neuro21 is a **Base Mini App** that empowers people with different neurodivergences to improve their treatment journey in an engaging and rewarding way.

-Through daily goals — such as exercise, nutrition, and sleep — users earn tokens that can be exchanged for consultations with psychologists and psychiatrists registered on the platform.
+Through daily goals — such as exercise, nutrition, and sleep — users earn **$ADHD tokens on Base** that can be exchanged for consultations with psychologists and psychiatrists registered on the platform.

 The ecosystem creates a balance of **community support and professional care**:
 - Users are motivated to build healthier habits with real incentives.
 - Psychologists and psychiatrists contribute with free monthly sessions while also offering paid consultations.
 - $ADHD Tokens circulate between users and professionals, fostering a sustainable and accessible mental health network.

 With its **gamified experience, token economy, and dual perspectives (patient and professional)**, Neuro21 blends technology, psychology, and Web3 innovation to make mental health care more **accessible, dynamic, and impactful**.

+### 🎯 Base Mini Apps Track Submission

+This project is optimized for the **Base Mini Apps Track** with:
+- **Deployed on Base**: Smart contracts and token system on Base network
+- **Mini App Optimized**: Simple, snappy, and fun user experience
+- **Token Integration**: $ADHD ERC-20 token with reward mechanisms
+- **NFT Achievements**: Unique collectible NFTs for mental health milestones
+- **Viral Potential**: Gamified mental health with social sharing features

 ## 🚀 Technologies